Cape Fear (region): Geography

 The Cape Fear region is situated on the Atlantic Coastal Plain.
 A large portion of the region is low-lying wetlands, most notably the Green Swamp, which is one of the rare habitats of the Venus flytrap.
 The Cape Fear River and the Northeast Cape Fear River are the deeper prominent rivers that flow through the region, with minor rivers like the Lockwood Folly River, Brunswick River, and Shallotte River providing access for small watercraft of small communities.

 Counties

-Three counties form the core of the Cape Fear region: Brunswick County (since 2009 part of the Myrtle Beach metropolitan area), New Hanover County, and Pender County.
-As of the 2000 census, the three counties had a combined population of 274,532, at which time all were part of the Wilmington metropolitan area.
-In 2020 the population of the three counties was 440,353.
-The coastal communities boast a large, seasonal tourism industry leading to much higher populations in the summer months and lower populations in the winter months.
+Three counties form the core of the Cape Fear region: Brunswick County, New Hanover County, and Pender County.
+At the 2020 census, the population of the three counties was 440,353.
+The coastal counties boast a large, seasonal tourism industry leading to much higher populations in the summer months and lower populations in the winter months.

-Two additional counties, Bladen and Columbus, are occasionally included as part of the Cape Fear region, as are Duplin, Onslow, and Sampson counties, but to a lesser extent.
+Two additional counties, Bladen and Columbus, are occasionally included as part of the Cape Fear region.
+Some broader definitions also include Duplin, Onslow, and Sampson counties.

 Communities

-These are communities found in the metropolitan statistical area.
+Communities found in the Wilmington, North Carolina Metropolitan Statistical Area: